HCEO for Intellectual Property Law

 Within the IP arena, there are also disputes between brands as to the ownership of intellectual property and trade marks (the decades long dispute between the two Apples being one example, and Apple vs. Samsung regarding tablets another).
 Such disputes may lead to a monetary award being made to the successful party.

-Should the award remain unpaid, then the judgment creditor can instruct an HCEO and obtain a writ of control (formerly called a writ fieri facias or fi fa), which will authorise the HCEO to attend the judgment debtor's premises to seize goods and assets to recover the debt.
+Should the award remain unpaid, then the judgment creditor can instruct an HCEO and obtain a writ of control, which will authorise the HCEO to attend the judgment debtor's premises to take control of goods to recover the debt.

 David is an authorised High Court Enforcement Officer and our Director of Corporate Governance